parcuri/derekkedziora.com/_pages/open-redesign.md

 ---
 title: Open Redesign
-description: “This is both a to-do list and explanation of why and where my site redesign is going.”
+description: "This is both a to-do list and explanation of why and where my site redesign is going."
 permalink: /redesign
 ---